 Why am I writing about sugar on a website called the sugar-free-zone?
 For two reasons.
 The first is because I am doing a series on all the different products derived from the amazing Coconut Palm Tree.
 Coconut sugar is one of over a dozen products that works with Paleo diets and many of the other Low Carb Diets.

 The second is because Coconut Sugar is a better alternative to cane or sugar-beet sugars.
-The manufacturing process retains valuable minerals, but most importantly, the Glycemic Index is in the low end, making it a much healthier choice for Low Carb Dieters.
+The manufacturing process retains trace element of valuable minerals, but most importantly, the Glycemic Index is in the low end, making it a much healthier choice for Low Carb Dieters.

 What Is Coconut Sugar?

 Unlike the majority of coconut products you find on the shelves, coconut sugar isn’t actually derived from the fruit itself.
 Instead, it comes from the sap of the coconut flower buds that are found on the coconut palm tree.
+The sap is extracted, boiled down and then dehydrated.
 Coconut Sugar doesn’t actually have a coconut flavor, it gives a rich caramel or molasses-like flavoring to foods.

 Coconut Sugar is unrefined thus preserving healthy nutritional elements.
 Low Carb and Paleo dieters are happy to note that Coconut Sugar has a Glycemic Index rating of 35, which puts it in the low range, and much lower than table sugar with its GI rating of 68.

 Most Coconut Sugars are light brown in color, but I’ve seen color variations from very light to very dark brown.
 A darker brown color will usually signal a more pronounced caramel flavor.

 What Are The Nutrient Facts For Coconut Sugar vs Regular Sugar?